RogueScholar/Ananicy/README.md

 [pull request](https://help.github.com/articles/using-pull-requests/)
 mechanism).
 It's mainly for desktop usage.

+The current development philosophy is concerned only with usage on desktop (as opposed to server) systems.

-I just wanted a tool for auto set programs nice in my system, i.e.:
+I just wanted a tool for auto-setting programs' nice in my system, i.e.:

 - Why do I get lag, while compiling kernel and playing games?
 - Why does dropbox client eat all my IO?